chainx-org/chainx-cli/README.md

     addr_verification           Verify the correctness of the withdrawal address. asset                       Get the asset information of the account. assets                      Get the assets information.
-    block                       Get the runtime version.
-    block_hash                  Get hash of the n-th block in the canon chain. call_fee                    Get the fee according to the call and transaction length. deposit_limit               Get the limitation related to deposits.
+    block                       Get header and body of a relay chain block. block_hash                  Get hash of the n-th block in the canon chain. call_fee                    Get the fee according to the call and transaction length. deposit_limit               Get the limitation related to deposits.